unitycoder/UnityAdvancedFPSCharacterController/README.md

 - **Fully Commented**, just in case one finds something to be quite confusing or rather complicated.
 (Hopefully not 😊)
 - **Control Settings**, you can select between toggling and holding crouch, inverting mouse Y axis for camera rotation, and more!
 ### Uses Event-based Input
-This project utilizes Unity's New Input System and InputAction.CallbackContext events.
 **Why is this is a big deal?**
-As much as possible you shouldn't detect for inputs every frame using the Update() method.
+This project utilizes Unity's New Input System and its InputAction.CallbackContext events, making event-based player input possible.
+This feature improves the performance of the game loop because all the inputs are edge-triggered and does not run on every frame.
 - **Player Audio**, this repo comes with a bonus in-house script that manages player footsteps and jump sound effects.
 - **Slope Movement**, bump-free and fully functional!
 - **Smooth Crouching**, make crouching buttery smooth and not a jittery mess like the old CS 1.6 days.